Policies & position on key subjects

 I have always opposed the Waimea dam because of the financial model and the way the Council went about approving it, the secret meetings, unresolved issues and approval without the majority of ratepayers being consulted or approval and this all so close to the election.

-I believe the current plan for the dam is flawed on a number of issues.
+I believe the current plan for the dam is flawed on a number of issues and I like many others are concerned at all the meetings behind closed door..
 Where is the proof the dam will be fit for purpose, where is the proof it will charge the aquifers and why all the secrecy?
 TDC needs to improve water quality in some areas.

 I am also concerned about what I am told were corrupt, secret back room deals, which ignored ratepayers, are very questionable practices and these all need investigating.